Thermometer in hot climate, in front of houses.

 Looking to replace an existing heat safety application with limited functionality, the Occupational Safety and Health Administration (OSHA) tapped Maximus to enhance the tool with a robust user interface and new capabilities.
 The evolved application provides the public and at-risk workers with real-time, actionable information about high-risk heat index levels and has been downloaded 4.4M+ times to date.

-A critical heat safety information tool.
+A critical heat safety information tool

 Situation

-OSHA aims to empower workers with up-to-date information about their worksite conditions, especially for those conditions that involve inherent risk.
+OSHA aims to empower workers with up-to-date information about their work-site conditions, especially for those conditions that involve inherent risk.
 In 2016, the administration worked with the National Institute for Occupational Safety and Health (NIOSH) to develop a heat safety tool that gauges temperature-related risks at work sites.
 The tool’s development was part of a nationwide outreach campaign to raise awareness about the hazards of working outdoors in hot weather.

 Challenge